-Pursuant to Section 32-1-207(3)(c), C.R.S., and the Service Plan for Canterberry Crossing Metropolitan District II (the "District"), approved by the Town of Parker (the "Town") on July 17, 2000, as modified by that certain First Modified Service Plan for the District, approved by the Town on December 17, 2001 (collectively, the "Service Plan"), the District submits the following documents and information to the Town for report year 2022:
+Pursuant to Section 32-1-207(3)(c), C.R.S., and the Service Plan for Canterberry Crossing Metropolitan District II (the "District"), approved by the Town of Parker (the "Town") on July 17, 2000, as modified by that certain First Modified Service Plan for the District, approved by the Town on December 17, 2001 (collectively, the "Service Plan"), the District submits the following documents and information to the Town for report year 2023:

-- A narrative summary of the progress of the District in implementing its Service Plan for the report year / Conveyances or dedications of facilities or improvements, constructed by the District, to the Town: The District's implementation of its Service Plan proceeded as planned.
-The District received final acceptance from all appropriate parties for the public improvements authorized under the Service Plan. - (b) If not exempted from audit, the audited financial statements of the District: The District's 2022 Audit is enclosed. - (c) Unless disclosed within a separate schedule to the financial statement, a summary of its capital expenditures incurred by the District: None for the 2022 report year. - (d) Unless disclosed within a separate schedule to the financial statements, a summary of the financial obligations of the District at the end of the report year, including: - (i) The amount of outstanding indebtedness: as of December 31, 2022, the outstanding principal on the District's \$9,255,000 General Obligation Refunding Bonds, Series 2018 (the "2018 Bonds") was \$7,895,000 (see Page 27 of the District's 2022 Audit). - (ii) The amount and terms of any new District indebtedness or long-term obligations issued in the report year: the District did not issue any new indebtedness or long-term obligations in the 2022 report year. - (iii) The amount of payment or retirement of existing indebtedness of the District in the report year: As of December 31, 2022, the District paid/retired \$315,000 in principal under the 2018 Bonds (see Page 18 of the District's 2022 Audit).
+- (a) A narrative summary of the progress of the District in implementing its Service Plan for the report year / Conveyances or dedications of facilities or improvements, constructed by the District, to the Town: The District's implementation of its Service Plan proceeded as planned.
+The District received final acceptance from all appropriate parties for the public improvements authorized under the Service Plan. - (b) If not exempted from audit, the audited financial statements of the District: The 2023 Audit is enclosed. - (c) Unless disclosed within a separate schedule to the financial statement, a summary of its capital expenditures incurred by the District: None for the 2023 report year. - (d) Unless disclosed within a separate schedule to the financial statements, a summary of the financial obligations of the District at the end of the report year, including the amount of outstanding indebtedness, the amount and terms of any new District indebtedness or long-term obligations issued in the report year, the amount of payment or retirement of existing indebtedness of the District in the report year, the total assessed valuation of all taxable properties within the District as of January 1 of the report year, and the current mill levy of the District pledged to debt retirement in the report year: